About Order Form Security Updates

 When a website has a valid SSL certificate the browser URL bar displays a green lock, globe or other icon to show the site is secure and trusted by the browser.

 More About Your ONTRAPORT Hosted Content

-ONTRAPORT will be adding SSL certificates to all hosted landing pages and WordPress sites in early 2018 to ensure they continue to work.
+ONTRAPORT will be adding SSL certificates to all hosted landing pages and WordPress sites in 2018 to ensure they continue to work.
 Landing pages, including Legacy Landing Pages and ONTRApages, will automatically redirect to the SSL version of the site.